mboot-github/WhoisDomain/README.md

   * add suggestion from baderdean to parse fr domains with more focus on ORGANISATION
   * 2023-08-24: mboot: more \_test added to tld
   * verify all \_test on whois.nic.<tld> \_test: nic.<tld> fix where needed; remove some abandoned tld's
+  * build: 1.20230824.1 mboot; to combine all new tests and changes, "the galloping Chutzpah release"